Workforce management trends, will the last employee out the door please turn off the lights.

 Access to information and the ability to be heard is central to engagement.
 In today’s mobile world, if employees are not given the option to communicate with their managers and co-workers in the way that they prefer to, it might feel as if their opinion means less, or doesn’t matter at all.
 Not all communication should be seen as equivalent, either.
 If not structured in a way that ensures consistent relevance of content, gives everyone a voice, and at the same time reduces noise, then communication can be extremely disruptive, confusing, and unhelpful.

-Achieving this balance is nigh on impossible without the use of smart technology.
+Achieving workforce management balance is nearly impossible without the use of smart technology.
 An intelligent tech engine can manage communication through assignment of permissions so that when employees get promoted or leave an organization, their connections across the company are continuously updated and reconfigured.
 If not automated, this task requires thousands of hours of human involvement to manage the hundreds and even thousands of micro-changes to the operational landscape that happen on a daily, weekly and monthly basis.

 With non-desk workers working at a construction site, on a factory floor, at a senior living residence, or serving customers, having a way to communicate with them on their mobile devices is a simple way to reach out, engage and share your company culture.
 These employees don’t work behind a computer and receive corporate messaging and they don’t gather around the water cooler and discuss company news.
 Connecting with them on a device they are comfortable with and use all day long is a logical and easy way of building this connection.
 Communicating to them on mobile devices will allow you to provide updates on company news, training, surveys, forms, messaging, and share your culture.